-This paper is one of the first case studies completed in the field of aphasia treatment to combine intensive treatment with the expertise of a speech-language pathologist and a behavior analyst.
-The authors developed the BICA approach out of a passion for aphasia and identified need.
-Having run community aphasia programs and provided 1:1 therapy for many years, the second author was driven to pilot an intensive aphasia program that utilized the best practices from the SLP field integrated with the intensive approach well known to the field of ABA.
-This case study aimed to demonstrate the effectiveness of a functional approach to language combined with best practice research in aphasiology.
+This paper is one of the first case studies to examine the impact of a novel, intensive treatment for aphasia that combines the expertise of a Speech-Language Pathologist with that of a Behavior Analyst.
+The authors developed the BICA in response to a clear need among those struggling with this common outcome of brain injury for better therapies.
+Having run community aphasia programs and provided one-to-one therapy for many years, the second author understood the limitations of current therapeutic approaches to treating aphasia.
+Moreover, the importance of ABA in other fields clearly indicated its promise as part of an intensive aphasia program.
+The result, we hope, is a powerful approach that utilizes the best practices from the SLP field with the intensive approach well known to the field of ABA.
+Using a case study of a client who experienced a stroke two years earlier, we aimed to demonstrate the effectiveness of a functional approach to language combined with best practice research in aphasiology.

-This study aimed to evaluate whether the BICA approach was effective in improving: a) functional communication abilities, b) naming abilities, c) reading skills, and d) quality of life for the participant.
-Overall, the novel intensive aphasia program combining a linguistic and behavioral interpretation of language and aphasia was demonstrated to be successful for an individual with aphasia.
-Claire improved in functional communication skills such as her ability to use appropriate pronouns and family words in a sentence to have a conversation about her family members.
+The results indicate that the BICA approach was effective in improving a) functional communication abilities, b) naming abilities, c) reading skills, and d) quality of life for the participant.
+Combining a linguistic and behavioral interpretation of language and aphasia successfully improved all three language domains and quality of life for an individual with aphasia two years following a stroke.

+These outcomes alone, however, fail to capture either the impact of the BICA treatment on one individual or its promise as an approach that merits wider application for treating aphasia.
 As a proud mother and grandmother, Claire truly valued being able to share stories about her family with her partner and her social network.
-Before treatment, Claire rarely referenced the relationship when speaking about family (ie, neglecting to identify Bill as her “son” when the communication partner didn’t know her family members’ names) and was unable to accurately describe her relationship when asked (ie, when asked, the participant would say, “I am Bill’s son” when she meant, “Bill is my son”).
-Conversations were often confusing and hard to follow as a result.
-Pronouns and relationship words were targeted intensively in the program.
-By the end of treatment, Claire was able to identify and explain the relationships within her family nearly all of the time.
-She markedly improved in her ability to write out dates and times, which was an important functional skill allowing her to accurately record details of an upcoming appointment from a phone call or voicemail.
-Claire’s naming ability improved following intensive practice and instruction using semantic feature analysis,55 and by using strategies to re-establish semantic networks and associations.
+Before treatment, Claire rarely referenced family when speaking about family (for example, neglecting to identify Bill as her “son” when the communication partner didn’t know her family members’ names), and was unable to accurately describe her relationship when asked, resulting in conversations that were often confusing and hard to follow.
+By the end of treatment, Claire was able to accurately use pronouns and to identify and explain the relationships within her family nearly all of the time.
+In addition, her ability to write out dates and times markedly improved, which was an important functional skill allowing her to accurately record details of an upcoming appointment from a phone call or voicemail.
+Claire’s naming ability also improved following intensive practice and instruction using semantic feature analysis,55 and by using strategies to re-establish semantic networks and associations.
 Before treatment, Claire had a moderate impairment in category naming; this improved to a normal response by the end of treatment.
 Difficulty “finding the words” is a hallmark of aphasia and was observed in the participant pre-treatment; following intensive practice, her category naming improved from a moderate impairment to a normal response.
 She improved in her ability to describe a word (i.e., using the unique semantic features) so that she or her communication partner could arrive at the word and avoid conversation breakdown.

 Before therapy, Claire reported much frustration with reading, particularly in understanding what she read.
-Reading had once been a source of joy, connection, and education; due to the aphasia, Claire reported she struggled to comprehend emails, newspapers, notices, and novels.
+Once a source of joy, connection, and education, Claire reported that she struggled to comprehend emails, newspapers, notices and, especially, novels.
 Reading was directly targeted in her treatment sessions with the SLP and RBT, and her ability to read quickly and accurately improved, as well as her comprehension and overall confidence in reading.
-By the end of treatment, Claire was able to independently read a fiction novel and reported looking forward to finding her next book to read for pleasure.
+By the end of treatment, Claire was able to independently read a novel and reported looking forward to finding her next book to read for pleasure.